contiamo/operational-ui/src/Icon/README.md

-Operational's SVG Icon set packaged as a single component.
+Operational's SVG icon set packaged as a single component.

 ### Usage